gzachariadis/Windows-10/README.md

 <br>

 <h1 align="center">Part 2</h1>

-<div align="center">Having reached this far, you should now have a Live System.</div>
+<h3 align="center">Windows Live System</h3>
 <br>

-<div>From now on, this repository is geared towards keeping this live setup as bloat-free and as consistently performant as possible over the long haul.
+<div>Having reached this far, you should now have a Live System.
+From now on, this repository is geared towards keeping this live setup as bloat-free and as consistently performant as possible over the long haul.
 Keep in mind, that my advice is for you to reinstall a new Windows every 3 to 6 months and re-do this whole thing, there are many automated ways to save your configuration and re-apply them, and having a second hard drive which you considently keep your important files should make this easier for you.</div>

 <br>

+FIrst things, first, let's install the required Package Managers.

 ### [Chocolatey](https://chocolatey.org/)